-- What is it?
-Quantum computing is an emerging technology in search of faster computational solutions to problems currently handled by supercomputers.
+- What is quantum computing?
+Quantum computing is a developing technology that scientists anticipate will provide faster computational solutions to problems currently handled by supercomputers.

-- Why does it matter?
+- Why does quantum computing matter?
 Theoretically, quantum computers could be used to crack RSA cryptography, which is commonly used across the internet.
 Quantum computing also has the potential to solve problems that were previously considered unsolvable.

 - When will quantum computers be released?
 Systems limited to a specific type of quantum computation called digital annealing are commercially available, though there is not yet a clear benefit compared to traditional computers.

 What is quantum computing?

-Quantum computing is an emerging technology that attempts to overcome certain limitations of traditional, transistor-based computers.
+Quantum computing is an emerging technology that attempts to overcome limitations inherent to traditional, transistor-based computers.
 Transistor-based computers rely on the encoding of data in binary bits–either 0 or 1.
-Quantum computers utilize qubits, which are vastly different — while it is possible to encode binary data in a qubit, the natural state of a qubit is essentially superposition.
+Quantum computers utilize qubits, which have different operational properties.
+While it is possible to encode binary data in a qubit, the natural state of a qubit is essentially superposition.
 This property allows qubits to have values of 0 and 1 (or values between 0 and 1) simultaneously.
 Likewise, because of the properties of quantum physics, multiple measurements of qubits in identical states will not return identical results.
-Qubits can also contain up to two bits of binary data in a process called superdense coding.
-It is theorized that quantum computers would be capable of performing calculations to solve a particular problem faster than traditional computers.
+Qubits can also contain up to two bits of binary data as part of a process called superdense coding.

 Why does quantum computing matter?